 You are living and working in a City that CNN Money Magazine calls “one of the best places to live in California.”
-In just 25 short years, the City of Santa Clarita has established an enviable balance between quality of life and quality infrastructure and amenities.
+In less than 30 years, the City of Santa Clarita has established an enviable balance between quality of life and quality infrastructure and amenities.
 And we hope you’ll agree that our award-winning schools, special events, businesses, parks, extensive trail systems, and arts, cultural, and recreation programs are just a few of the reasons nearly 200,000 residents and 6,000 business owners wouldn’t want to live or work anywhere else in the state.

 We are proud of all we’ve accomplished, but never lose sight of the most important part of what we do – making sure you, our residents and business owners, are happy.

 We hope you find this website helpful as you look for information and resources to help you feel at home in Santa Clarita.
-If you don’t find exactly what you are looking for online, give us a call at (661) 259-2489.
+If you don’t find exactly what you are looking for online, give us a call at (661) 259-2489 (CITY).
 We are always happy to help.